 We can give our students work to do that will keep them busy, but “busy work” isn’t going to help them understand new concepts.
 In other words, work that simply keeps our kiddos “busy,” is not effective from a time management standpoint.

-An excellent way to help kids become better time managers is by using timers.
+One of the best ways we can teach students to improve time management skills is by allowing them to use timers.
 When I was in the classroom, I frequently used a timer on my SMARTBoard.
 I would tell my students they had 10 minutes to complete an assignment, and then I would push the start button.

-Time is so valuable, and therefore, shouldn’t be wasted.
-However, we need to explicitly teach them what this means, and give them opportunities to practice good time management.
-Teaching our kiddos this skill will serve them well in test-taking scenarios, and it will be critical to their success in life.
+Effectively modeling how to improve time management skills will serve them well in test-taking scenarios, and it will be critical to their success in life.